WeebNetsu/yt-playlist-bgm-player/README.md

 # YouTube Playlist BGM Player

-This is a basic background music player made with C++ to play YouTube Playlists in the background.
+This is a basic background music player made with Nim to play YouTube Playlists in the background.
 It is focused on being very light weight and easily accessable, even if you don't have a Desktop Enviroment or Window Manager.

 Notes:

 <ul>
     <!-- it may have Mac support, but I don't have a Mac to test it on -->
-    <li>This currently only tested on Linux (and probably works on Mac), I'm planning to give it support for other OSs in the future.</li>
+    <li>This currently only tested on Linux (it probably works on Mac), I'm planning to give it support for other OSs in the future.</li>
 </ul>

 ## Content